Azure IoT Central architecture

 - The commands each module responds to.

-- The relationships between an IoT Edge gateway device capability model and downstream device capability model.
+- The relationships between an IoT Edge gateway device and downstream device.

 - Cloud properties that aren't stored on the IoT Edge device.